tri2sing/DataPipeline/README.md

 # DataPipeline

+## Description
-An emulator for multiple producers that emit time series data and that data is gathered by consumer and used to compute statistics.
+An emulator for multiple producers that emit time series data and that data is gathered by a consumer.

-Prerequisites
+The consumer stores the data in a database and then uses the data to compute statistics.

+## Dependencies

 1. OS X Yosemite Version 10.10.5
 2. Homebrew 0.9.5